shostakovich/rocu.de/_posts/2017-10-22-mailcatcher.md

 ## And what if I do not use Rails?

-Well good news for you.
-You can also use MailCatcher.
+Good news for you.
+You can also use MailCatcher without Rails.

 1. Just install MailCatcher via `gem install mailcatcher`
 2. Point your application to send mails via SMTP to port `1025`.